fieldtrip/website/tutorial/coregistration_opm.md

 {% include markup/info %}
 Some basic background about coordinate systems, and the exact definition of some widely used coordinate systems is given in this [FAQ](/faq/coordsys).

-In general you can think of coordinate systems in the same way as time zones.
+In general you can think of coordinate systems in the same way as [time zones](https://en.wikipedia.org/wiki/Time_zone).
 To make an online appointment with a colleague on the other side of the world, you have to align your respective agendas.
-The appointment subsequently appears in your agenda according to your timezone, and in their agenda in another timezone.
+The appointment subsequently appears in your agenda according to your timezone, and in their agenda according to theirs.

-The process of aligning or coregistering means figuring out how much shift is needed to get the same object (or appointment) expressed in your respective coordinate systems (or time zone) to make sure that it corresponds on both sides.
+The process of "aligning" or "coregistering" requires figuring out how much shift is needed to get the same object (or appointment) expressed in your respective coordinate systems (or time zone) to make sure that it corresponds on both sides.
 Once you know the shift, you can express the object (or appointment) in either coordinate system (or time zone).
 {% include markup/end %}

 ### The dataset used in this tutorial